WhatsApp Expert

 • Texture Modification: Foods should be soft or pureed to make swallowing easier.
 Soups, smoothies, and mashed vegetables like potatoes and carrots are excellent choices.

 • Healthy Options: Focus on nutrient-dense foods that provide ample vitamins, minerals, and calories in smaller portions.
-Avocado, bananas, and sweet potatoes are packed with essential nutrients.
+Avocados, bananas, and sweet potatoes are packed with essential nutrients.

 • Avoid Dry Foods: Dry and crumbly foods can be more challenging to swallow.
 Opt for moist dishes and consider adding gravies or sauces to make them easier to consume.